AljoschaMeyer/bpmux/README.md

 # bpmux

+**Status: Deprecated in favor of https://github.com/AljoschaMeyer/bymux.
+Don't use this!**

 bpmux is a family of protocols for multiplexing messages, requests/responses and duplex streams over a single logical connection between to endpoints.
 It supports backpressure on all (non-meta) data, and it supports heartbeat pings (that can correctly [work over tcp](http://250bpm.com/blog:22)).
 Each protocol of the family implements the bpmux abstractions over a specific kind of connection (e.g. udp, dccp, sctp, reliable ordered connections like tcp, etc.).

 ## Abstractions